 A Long Road Ahead

 When we think about the total volume of futures and options in relation to traditional markets it is tiny from two viewpoints.
 Not only in overall size, but also in its correlation to the market it is based on.
 In 2019, global GDP was $90 trillion, and the derivative market was $900 trillion.
 Digital asset derivatives and options volumes are still far behind total capitalisation of the crypto market, never-mind ten times the size of it.
 In traditional markets, it is normal for markets in commodities to outsize the trading of the asset itself by many factors.
-However, in crypto we still have a long way to go.
+However, for all crypto market makers there still is a long way to go.

 A regulated futures market allows investors to “rely on” better “price discovery, hedging and risk management.”